MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: In-Kernel Parallel Runtime

 \Sys uses {\em hybrid task launch} to combine the advantages of both approaches.
 During \graph construction, the compiler classifies each operator as JIT or AOT based on whether its execution time is data-dependent and likely to induce runtime imbalance.
-Operators with data-dependent durations (e.g., attention) are marked as JIT, and all downstream tasks remain JIT until encountering a global barrier (i.e., an event that must be triggered by all upstream tasks).
-Barriers eliminate imbalance, making subsequent operators suitable for AOT.
+Operators with data-dependent durations (e.g., attention) are marked as JIT, and their downstream operators remain JIT until execution reaches a global barrier (i.e., an event that must be triggered by all upstream tasks).
+Such barriers eliminate accumulated imbalance, making subsequent operators suitable for AOT launch.
 All remaining operators are labeled AOT to minimize dispatch overhead.
-Labels apply at operator granularity: all tasks generated by the same operator share the same mode.
+Labels apply at operator granularity: all tasks generated by the same operator share the same launch mode.

-Workers maintain two queues—one for JIT and one for AOT tasks.
+Workers maintain two queues, one for JIT tasks and one for AOT tasks.
 Workers always prioritize JIT tasks, as they are ready to execute immediately.
 When a worker exhausts its JIT queue, it checks whether the first AOT task’s dependent event has been fully activated; if so, the worker executes that AOT task.
-This design ensures that workers block only when no ready work exists.
+This design ensures that a worker blocks only when no ready work is available.

-Schedulers handle only JIT-related events.
+Schedulers handle only events that launch JIT tasks.
 All AOT tasks are {\em pre-enqueued} before execution begins.
-Because operators typically produce a number of tasks proportional to the number of workers (\Cref{sec:compiler}), \sys distributes AOT tasks in a round-robin fashion across workers to maintain balanced load.
-Pre-launching AOT tasks reduces scheduler load and amortizes dispatch overhead, while JIT task launch dynamically maintains workload balance across SMs.
+Because operators typically produce a number of tasks proportional to the number of workers (\Cref{sec:compiler}), \sys distributes AOT tasks across workers in a round-robin fashion to maintain balanced load.
+Pre-enqueuing AOT tasks reduces scheduler load and amortizes dispatch overhead, while JIT launch dynamically balances work across SMs.